vsvaidya27/fmp-raycast/README.md

 I lose my phone often, so I made this.

 This is a Node.js script that uses Playwright to automate iCloud Find My and trigger a sound on your Apple device.
-It's perfect for people like me who misplace their phones and want a quick, automated way to make them ring—right from the command line or Raycast.
+It's perfect for people like me who misplace their phones and want a quick, automated way to make them ring—with Raycast.

 ## Usage